 Documents to have at hand to drive in France

 Whether you are planning only a short stay or are moving to France permanently, the following important documents need to be in your car with you at any given time when driving on the French territory:

-- Insurance Documents: make sure to check whether your insurance policy will properly cover you during the full length of your stay in France (some policies may only be fully comprehensive in your home country; and only offer minimal, third-party care when abroad).
-Also make sure to keep your insurance company’s phone number at hand in case you ever need.
+- Insurance Documents: check whether your French car insurance policy will properly cover you during the full length of your stay in France (some policies may only be fully comprehensive in your home country, and only offer minimal, third-party care when abroad).
+Also, make sure to keep your insurance company’s phone number at hand in case you ever need.
 Even better, take out a European Breakdown Coverage to put your mind at complete ease.

 - The vehicle inspection certificate, also known as M.O.T. in the UK (for cars over 3 years old)

 Items to keep in a car to drive in France

 The following items are mandatory to have in a vehicle in France at any given time, and failure to comply with this rule can incur an on-the-spot fine.

 It is recommended that you get your hands on an AA kit for travels in Europe, that will contain all the essential accessories for safe driving in France, ahead of time.
 These are readily available to order online for under €30.